Mega mapping failure troubleshooting guide

 task completed.
 You can also view the mapping report provided by EasyAR.

-GoPro mapping failure phenomenon and handling solution
+GoPro Max/Max2 mapping failure phenomena and solutions

-Data upload failed
+Data upload failure

-File upload failed
+File upload failure

-Why it happens: This is usually due to poor network conditions, which you can address yourself.
+Why it happens: this is usually due to poor network conditions, which you can address yourself.

 Note

-File detection failed
+File validation failed

 If